SUNY HUMAN RESOURCE ASSOCIATION BY-LAWS

 TERMS OF OFFICE

 Elected officers shall serve two-year terms.
+The Treasurer will be appointed for a term at the discretion of the elected officers.
 Representatives by campus type will be appointed by the Executive Committee.
 In order to provide opportunities for those who wish to serve the Association, campus representatives shall serve staggered three-year terms and, except by special action of the Executive Committee, no person shall serve more than two consecutive terms.
-At their option, elected officers have the privilege of remaining as ex officio members of Executive Committee.

 Representatives by Campus Type;

-The Association shall annually hold two large conferences devoted to current issues and professional development.
-Two additional one-day meetings will be held annually to update members regarding Human Resource issues.
+The Association shall annually hold one large conference devoted to current issues and professional development.
+Two additional one or two-day meetings will generally be held annually to update Primary Members regarding Human Resource issues.
 Additional meetings may be scheduled when necessary to deal with contract negotiations and other important issues.
-Regional sub-committees shall meet as necessary to complete assigned projects and activities.
+Regional meetings may be scheduled as necessary to complete assigned projects and activities.

-The Association shall have the following standing committees and to the extent possible committee membership will consist of at least on representative from each campus sector:
+The Association shall have the following standing committees and to the extent possible committee membership will consist of at least one representative from each campus sector:

 The President of the Association shall have the authority to appoint ad hoc committees as necessary and foster the creation of regional task oriented or collaborative venture sub-committees to enhance the Association’s ability to assign project work and share costs.